Shopify SEO Tutorial for Beginners

 1. Structure Your Site

-The structure of a shopify store, much like any eCommerce store, needs to be easy to navigate to make it user-friendly.
+The structure of a Shopify store, much like any eCommerce store, needs to be easy to navigate to make it user-friendly.

 An intuitive structure is also easier for search engines to crawl and index, so it’s a double win as a website owner.
 A pyramid-style structure works best for most eCommerce stores, For this, you have your homepage at the top of the pyramid, which leads to category pages.
 Each page leads to a subcategory, and each subcategory leads to products.